vmiklos/plees-tracker/guide/src/README.md

 ## Description

-This is meant to be a very simple open source clone of [PrimeNap](https://play.google.com/store/apps/details?id=com.primenap), i.e. just track sleep start/stop times and count the average / day.
+This is meant to be a simple open source sleep tracker, allowing to track sleep start/stop times and count the average / day.

 Features: